j-seixas/GravityGuy/README.md

 * **Game**
-Tap to change the gravity.
+Tap to change the gravity upside down.
-If you run into an obstacle the timer (score) stops.
-You lose if you fall off the map.
+You lose if you fall off the map or if you can't keep up with the camera.

 ![Achievements](https://cloud.githubusercontent.com/assets/19241121/26800069/ce800b3e-4a2f-11e7-9fc1-e3f6f5214e98.png)